willdorfx/dynamo-nodejs-server/README.md

 ### set up https

-create privkey.pem cert.pem and chain.pem with certbot and apache and put in this directory or change options in index.js to point to where they are located
+- create privkey.pem cert.pem and chain.pem with certbot and apache
+  - put in this directory or
+  - change options in index.js to point to where they are located

 ### create dynamo database

-create a dynamodb with table "Users" and primary key "email" create iam user with AmazonDynamoDBFullAccess create key for user and place that info in config.js
+- create a dynamodb with table "Users" and primary key "email"
+- create iam user with AmazonDynamoDBFullAccess
+- create key for user and place that info in config.js